 67:42:11:18.
-Food storage-- General requirements.
+Food storage -- General requirements.
 The following are general requirements for food storage:

-(1) Food, whether raw or prepared, if removed from the container or package in which it was obtained, must be stored in a clean, covered container, except during necessary periods of preparation or service.
-Container;

-(2)The covers of containers used for food storage must be impervious and nonabsorbent, except that linens or napkins may be used for lining or covering bread or roll containers;
+(1) Food, whether raw or prepared, if removed from the container or package in which it was obtained, must be stored in a clean, covered container except during necessary periods of preparation or service.
+Container covers must be impervious and nonabsorbent except that linens or napkins may be used for lining or covering bread or roll containers;

-(2) (3) Containers of food must be stored a minimum of six inches above the floor, in a manner that protects the food from splash and other contamination, and that permits easy cleaning of the storage area;
+(2) Containers of food must be stored a minimum of six inches above the floor in a manner that protects the food from splash and other contamination and that permits easy cleaning of the storage area;

-(3) (4) Metal The requirement for storage above the floor, as set forth in subdivision (3), does not apply to pressurized beverage containers and or cased food that is packaged in cans, glass, or other waterproof containers need not be elevated when, unless the container is not exposed to floor moisture;
+(3) Metal pressurized beverage containers and cased food packaged in cans, glass, or other waterproof containers need not be elevated when the food container is not exposed to floor moisture;

-(4)-(5) Food and containers of food may not be stored under exposed or unprotected sewer lines or water lines, except for automatic fire protection sprinkler heads that may be required by law.
-The storage;
+(4) Food and containers of food may not be stored under exposed or unprotected sewer lines or water lines except for automatic fire protection sprinkler heads that may be required by law.
+The storage of food in toilet rooms or vestibules is prohibited; and